Healthy ageing through play

 Early 2022 we started developing the course ‘Healthy ageing through play!’
 During group discussions with functionally illiterate over-50s, we identified several topics important to them as they age.
 For instance, the aging body, nutrition, social involvement (well-being), digital safety, and being heard.
 During eight sessions, playing cards with (simple) assignments (B1 level) deal with these topics.
 On top of this, (online) searches, conversation tools and quizzes are used to share information about ageing well easily, whilst increasing reading and digital skills.

 “We felt at home here, the atmosphere was good.
-This makes it easier to share things” man (60)
+This makes it easier to share things” – man (60)

 The first pilot took place in the autumn of 2022 in Amsterdam Southeast in collaboration with the municipality of Amsterdam and the Dutch Language Information Point.
 A pilot will also take place in Amsterdam North in the course of 2023.
 In the second phase of the project, both training materials and an e-learning and toolkit for professionals and volunteers who work with the target group, will be developed.
-By the end of 2023, this toolkit will be launched and introduced during a national meeting that we will organize together with the Dutch Reading and Writing Foundation.
-On February 13, 2023, the first findings of the pilot in Amsterdam Southeast will be presented during an interactive multiplier event (in Dutch).
+By the end of 2023, this toolkit has been launched and introduced during a national meeting that we will organize together with the Dutch Reading and Writing Foundation.
+On February 13, 2023, the first findings of the pilot in Amsterdam Southeast were presented during an interactive multiplier event (in Dutch).

 “It is nice to interact and learn how other people think– woman (62)